caseyspinner/gamer-chat/content/README.md

 This is a client-side app which allows a user to chat with various bots.
+A bot's "status" will reflect the current state of that bot.
+The status can change randomly or in response to various types of messages.

 ## Instructions
 - A bot's name must be mentioned in every message which you intend for it to receive.